COVID digest: EU medical watchdog open to omicron-specific vaccines | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The European Medicines Agency has said it would support vaccines that specifically target the omicron variant.
-New Zealand has announced plans to end hotel quarantine.
+Austria has come one step closer to a vaccine mandate.
 Follow DW for the latest global coronavirus news.

 The EU's drug watchdog, the European Medicines Agency (EMA), said on Thursday that it would support a COVID-19 vaccine that targets the omicron variant.